bonfire-networks/website-blog/draft/jacobin-case-study.md

 ## At launch

-Jacobin's community space, [jacobin.social](https://jacobin.social), goes live in July 2026 as the home for a community of more than 3,000 readers, running on infrastructure Jacobin controls.
+Jacobin's community space, [jacobin.social](https://jacobin.social), goes live in July 2026 as the home for its readers, running on infrastructure Jacobin controls.
 Along the way, the collaboration produced a complete German translation of Bonfire — contributed back to the commons and now available to every German-speaking community.

 ## What we shipped